jrosebud/jrosebud.github.io/fall2014/lesson01/slides/slides.md

 * We'll use Trello to post resources and class files.
 * You'll turn in homework to Trello.
 Create a card with your name and the name of the assignment under the Homework section, and upload your file to that card.
 * You may post questions on Trello.
 It's a nice discussion board.
 Feel free to answer your fellow students' questions if you know the answer!
-* Jenn will send announcements via Schoology to make sure people get them in their email.
+* Jenn will send announcements via a post on Trello to make sure people get them in their email.
 * Class will be recorded (barring any technical difficulties), and links to the Vimeo videos will be on Trello.
-- You can also find the slides at [http://jrosebud.github.io/summer2014](http://jrosebud.github.io/summer2014)
+- You can also find the slides at [http://jrosebud.github.io/fall2014](http://jrosebud.github.io/fall2014)

 ---